 Extension of the education exemption to ‘for-profit’ providers of higher education

-In Budget 2012, the Government announced a consultation on and review of the VAT treatment of education at university degree level.
-The objective was to extend the existing exemption to commercial entities supplying such education.
-However, no satisfactory solutions have yet been found, so the Government is seeking to develop alternative options to include possible changes to the exemption for further education.
+In Budget 2012, the Government proposed a university-level consultation on and review of the VAT treatment of education.
+The goal was to expand the current exemption to all commercial organizations offering such education.
+Nonetheless, no suitable alternatives have yet been identified, and the Government is finding alternate ways to make future improvements to the further education exemption.
 More time will be given to addressing the key issues raised and there will be a further consultation period later in 2013.